eBike Buying Guide

 Your Price Range?

-We have bikes starting at $2000 and usually can find something to fit most price ranges.
+We have bikes starting at $2300 and we can usually find something to fit most price ranges.
 We haven't skimped on quality however.
 Every ebike that we offer has been vetted by us.
 We consider the quality of the frame and components, the balance of power and weight, comfort, ride, accessories and of course support and integrity of the manufacturer.

 Mid-Drive or Hub Motor